 Charles Blue (07:51)

 I’m excited to see how this plays out as well.
 They’re fascinating bits of work and definitely amazing contributions.
-This has been Charles Blue I’ve been speaking with Jason Akona Fuel with the University of California, Berkeley, who is also the winner of the APS 2022 Janet Taylor Spence Award.
+This has been Charles Blue I’ve been speaking with Jason Okonofua with the University of California, Berkeley, who is also a recipient of the APS 2022 Janet Taylor Spence Award.
 Thank you for joining me.